-The Education Department is part of the Directorate of Democratic Citizenship and Participation of the Council of Europe.
+The Education Department is part of the Directorate of Democratic Participation of the Council of Europe.
 It runs a range of programmes and projects that support the work of the campaign, including the following.

 This project has been designed by the Education Department as part of the Council of Europe action plans on the fight against violent extremism and radicalisation leading to terrorism and on building inclusive societies.
 The framework will assist educators, management in schools and educational institutes and policy makers to draft educational curricula that foster a culture of democracy and human rights.